-The Trust's prospectus states that the investment should be considered as being for a minimum five year-term investment.
-Over this period the performance of the Trust shows an average annual return of 3.7% after the AMC has been taken and 5.3% before.
-The benchmark has an annualised return of 5.6% over the same period indicating the Trust's performance before the AMC is deducted is broadly in line with the benchmark (which is not affected by any charges).
+The Trust's prospectus states that the investment should be considered as being for a minimum ten year-term investment.
+Over this period the performance of the Trust shows an average annual return of 4.2% after the AMC has been taken and 5.8% before.
+The Benchmark has an annualised return of 5.9% over the same period indicating the Trust's performance before the AMC is deducted is in line with the benchmark (which is not affected by any charges).

 Differences in performance (positive or negative) can occur due to differences in security weightings between the Trust and the benchmark, and where cash drag occurs, this is when a portfolio has cash and cash equivalents that are not exposed to the equity market by way of either physical stocks or derivatives.
-It should be noted that the Trust's performance can be measured in a number of ways, another of which is the time weighted rate of return.
-For example, over the 12 months to 15 April 2023 using this basis the Trust has a gross of fee return of 8.1%.

-The Trust has provided capital growth over the mid-term and its performance has closely followed the benchmark.
-The Trust has performed in line with its investment objective.
+The Trust has provided capital growth and its performance has closely followed the benchmark.
+The Trust has also performed in line with its investment objective.